 We review our estimates of the net realizable value of our inventory at each reporting period.
 Our estimate of the net realizable value of our inventory is subject to judgment and estimation.
 The actual net realizable value of our inventory could vary significantly from our estimates and could have a material effect on our financial condition and results of operations in any reporting period.
-We consider quantities of DM1 and DM4, collectively referred to as DMx, or ansamitocin P3 in excess of 12 months' projected usage that is not supported by collaborators' firm fixed orders and projections to be excess.
+We consider quantities of DM1 and DM4, collectively referred to as DMx, and ansamitocin P3 in excess of 12 months' projected usage that is not supported by collaborators' firm fixed orders and projections to be excess.
 We fully reserve any such material identified as excess with a corresponding charge to research and development expense.
 Our estimate of 12 months' usage of DMx and ansamitocin P3 material inventory is based upon our collaborators' estimates of their future clinical material requirements.
 Our collaborators' estimates of their clinical trials, including the timing, size, dosing schedule and maximum tolerated dose of each clinical trial.
 Our collaborators' actual requirements for clinical materials may vary significantly from their projections.
 Significant differences between our collaborators' actual manufacturing orders and their projections could result in our actual 12-months usage of DMx and ansamitocin P3 warying significantly from our estimated usage at an earlier reporting period.
-During the three months ended September 30, 2005, we recorded \$127,000 to write down certain P3 and DMx batches to their net realizable value.
+During the six months ended December 31, 2005, we recorded \$153,000 to write down certain P3 and DMx batches and certain work in process amounts to their net realizable value.